eric-filishtiner/my-incomplete-intro/index.md

 # An Introduction to  Eric      				Filishtiner

-Section links to favorite sections:
+Section links to sections with less than 3 #'s:

 [Introduction](#an-introduction-to--eric------filishtiner)